 York is a medium-sized city located in the state of Pennsylvania.
 With a population of 43,992 people and 36 constituent neighborhoods, York is the 14th largest community in Pennsylvania.
-York has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in York was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, York is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+York is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, York is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in York who work in office and administrative support (12.32%), food service (10.47%), and sales jobs (9.50%).

 The per capita income in York in 2010 was $15,096, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $60,384 for a family of four.
 York also has one of the higher rates of people living in poverty in the nation, with 37.27% of its population below the federal poverty line.

 York is an extremely ethnically-diverse city.
 The people who call York home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of York residents report their race to be White, followed by Black or African-American.
 York also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 29.51% of the city’s residents.
 Important ancestries of people in York include Irish, English, Italian, and Polish.